 (c) Cancellation and Forfeiture of Unvested Old Performance Options.
 The Participant hereby agrees that, in consideration of the grant of the Option hereunder and the Supplemental RSU Grant, the Unvested Old Performance Options are hereby immediately cancelled and forfeited, and the Participant hereby surrenders and cancels all of the Participant's rights arising under or relating to the Unvested Old Performance Options.
-From and after the date hereof, the Participant shall have no further rights to acquire any Common Shares (or any other rights) pursuant to the Unvested Old Performance Options (including pursuant to the applicable award agreement and the 2008 Share Plan in respect of the Unvested Old Performance Options).
+From and after the date hereof, the Participant shall have no further rights to acquire any Common Shares (or any other rights) pursuant to the Unvested Old Performance Options).